mjaglan/mjaglan.github.io/docs/devops-for-airavata.md

-- ```debugging output from Ansible and Vagrant```: get additional debug information about locally running Ansible playbooks when provisioned via Vagrant like [this](https://serverfault.com/a/611070) -
+- ```Debugging output from Ansible and Vagrant```: Get additional debug information about locally running Ansible playbooks when provisioned via Vagrant like [this](https://serverfault.com/a/611070) -

 	```
 	config.vm.provision "ansible" do |ansible|